baskluiters/cpp-documentation-example/README.md

 - `CMakeLists.txt` : To adapt the name of the CMake project (used as: `@CMAKE_PROJECT_NAME@`)
 - `docs/source/conf.py` : Configuration of the Sphinx/Breathe documentation
-- `docs/make.bat` : Batchfile for Windows builds
+- `docs/make.bat` : Batchfile for native Windows builds
+- `docs/source/planning.uml` : Title of the plan as shown on the first page
+- `tasks.py` : name of the app to run when using `invoke run`

+### index.html

+The starting point of the generated documentation is actually in `docs/sphinx/`.
+Shortcuts (called `index.html`) are made in the root and in `docs/` which redirect there.
+Viewing the documentation once built: `invoke view`